 Later:

-• You use the credits you earned
+• You spend the credits you collected

 1. Grid-Tied Solar System